spaam/svtplay-dl-web/_pages/options.md

                         Choose the format you prefer, --list-quality to show which one to choose from --audio-language AUDIO_LANGUAGE
                         Choose the language of the audio (it can override the default one), --list-quality to show which one to choose from
-  --audio-role AUDIO_ROLE
+  --video-role VIDEO_ROLE
-                        Choose the role of the audio (it can override the default one), --list-quality to show which one to choose from
+                        Choose the role of the video (it can override the default one), --list-quality to show which one to choose from
+  --resolution RESOLUTION
+                        Choose what video resolution to download e.g. 480,720,1080. comma seperated

 Subtitle:
-  -S, --subtitle        download subtitle from the site if available -M, --merge-subtitle  merge subtitle with video/audio file with corresponding ISO639-3 language code.this invokes --remux automatically.
+  -S, --subtitle        download subtitle from the site if available. both merged and separately stored if used with -M -M, --merge-subtitle  merge subtitle with video/audio file with corresponding ISO639-3 language code. also saved separately if used with -S
   --force-subtitle      download only subtitle if its used with -S --require-subtitle    download only if a subtitle is available --all-subtitles       Download all available subtitles for the video